filipre/filipre.github.io/_posts/2020-05-01-rolling-a-six.md

 \end{aligned}
 $$

-From school you may remember that we often drew (binary) trees when we visualized probabilities.
+From school you may remember that we often draw (binary) trees when we visualize probabilities.
 They make it very easy to figure out certain events.
 We will use the following tree but this time, it has an "infinite" depth.

 ![Binary Tree](../../assets/rolling-a-six/tree.png)